 - Recognised by the Medical University of Graz towards the MSc in Dermoscopy and Preventative Dermato-Oncology, with credit.

-A postgraduate credit pathway exists with the Medical University of Graz towards the MSc in Dermoscopy and Preventative Dermato-Oncology.
-This pathway provides
+A postgraduate credit pathway exists with the Medical University of Graz towards the Master of Science in Dermoscopy and Preventative Dermato-Oncology.
+This pathway provides credit of over 50 percent of a Master degree (ie 10 units out of 19).
+Please contact Dr Iris Zalaudek at firstname.lastname@example.org

 The Master program at the Medical University of Graz is a distance learning program delivered predominantly online.
 The program guides participants through three different education levels and consists of 19 teaching modules.
 The modules can be completed in 6 semesters but graduates have the possibility to take an early exit and receive an International Dermoscopy Diploma after 3 semesters or become certified as an Academic Expert in Dermoscopy and Preventive Dermato-Oncology after 4 semesters.